sanjaychandak/DDEX_PPI/README.md

 # DDEX_PPI repository

 Buy and Sell PiedPipercoin ($PPI) coin on DDEX exchange using ddex API.
-As we all know DDEX GUI sucks to buy and sell orders :-)
+As we all know DDEX GUI sucks to buy and sell orders online :-).
+I looked at DDEX API and came up to do this simple integration who loves to make API call to buy and sell coins.
+At the end 'I love $PPI coin's'.

 # Description